-So we now see the problem; what can be done?
+So we now see the problem.
+What can be done?
 There are several possibilities.
-First, one may consider not arbitrary sets but some special ("uniform" or "almost uniform") sets, where this problem does not appear.
+First, one may consider not arbitrary sets but some special (uniform or almost uniform) sets, where this problem does not appear.
 The other approach is to find a better combinatorial translation of the inequalities.
-Both approches are considered later; we start with the first one (uniform sets).
+Both approaches are considered below; we start with the first one (uniform sets).